 Before advent of modern melamine and stainless utensils, Bhutanese used wooden bowls and plates.
 The most highly prized are wood bowls and containers made of burl wood polished by hand with dried leaves.

-There are many Bhutanese now who spend months and months in forest hunting for the best burls that would give best wooden bowls.
+There are many Bhutanese now who spend months in forest hunting for the best burls.
 The demand for them is also increasing among tourists and locals alike giving good income for them.

-Trashigangtse Dzongkhag in Eastern Bhutan is popular for producing the highest number of wooden bowls in Bhutan.
-There is Trashiyangtse Institute for Zorig Chusum where students learn these 13 arts and crafts of Bhutan.
+Trashigangtse Dzongkhag in Eastern Bhutan is popular for producing the highest number of Bhutan wooden bowls.
+There is Trashiyangtse Institute for Zorig Chusum where students learn these 13 arts and crafts.
 Many handicraft shops in Trashiyangtse town indeed sell products of those students.

 #9 Art of cane weaving – Tsharzo

 All bamboo and cane products are hand-made.
-People in central Bhutan often spend post harvest seasons in making bamboo baskets, containers, hats and tea strainers.
+People in central Bhutan often spend post harvest seasons in Bhutanese handicrafts and arts of making various bamboo products.
 These days bamboo products are also sold for tourists.

-In Bhutan, bamboo baskets and other cane products weaving are popular in Bjoka of Zhemgang and Ngagor of Mongar.
+In Bhutan, bamboo products weaving are types of handicrafts in Bhutan that are popular in Bjoka of Zhemgang and Ngagor of Mongar.
 Good bamboo baskets of different sizes and for various purposes are now at Thimphu National Handicraft Emporium, Craft Market and also in Tarayana Handicraft Shop.

 #10 Art of weaving – Thakzo